Kirthik1104/Kirthik1104/README.md

 <h1>About Me <img src="https://media.giphy.com/media/r3J4ibKEk5MafUxFue/giphy.gif" width="48" /></h1>
-I am pursuing my Masters in Computer Science degree from State University of New York at Binghamton.
-My Interest is more into Software Developement, Cloud Architect, Solutions Architect, Data Engineer/Analyst
+I'm currently pursuing my Masters in Computer Science at the State University of New York, Binghamton.
+With a keen interest in Software Development, Cloud Architecture, Solutions Architecture, and Data Engineering/Analysis, I'm passionate about leveraging technology to solve complex problems and drive innovation.